 On its then-operative website, Al-Ansar also identified its accounts with Arab Bank’s Al-Rimal branch in Gaza and clearly expressed its goal: to “open its doors to the families of martyrs who seek it in order to register their martyrs, who, with their noble blood, have watered the pure soil of Palestine, drawing thereby the features and portrait of the coming freedom and the coming dawn.
 Al-Ansar follows their path and shares with their families and their parents the grief, the burden and the hope.”

-On October 23, 2001, Al-Hayat Al-Jadida reported that Al-Ansar received $1,000,000 from the al-Shahid Foundation (Martyrs Foundation) in Lebanon and that it completed the distribution of the money for the seventh month among families of martyrs through Arab Bank’s branches in the Palestinian Territories.
-On its internet website, the Martyrs Foundation was even more direct, publishing lists of Palestinian martyrs who were the recipients of its support.
+On October 23, 2001, Al-Hayat Al-Jadida reported that Al-Ansar received $1,000,000 from the al-Shahid Foundation (Martyrs Foundation) in Lebanon and that it completed distributing the money “for the seventh month” among families of martyrs through Arab Bank’s branches in the Palestinian Territories.
+On its internet website, the Martyrs Foundation was even more direct, publishing lists of Palestinian martyrs who received its support.
 Its lists were in some ways more detailed than the Saudi Committee’s lists (both those which were published on the Saudi Committee’s web site and those which were sent to Arab Bank) and included the dates of the martyr’s birth and death, as well as his organizational affiliation (Fatah, Hamas, Palestinian Islamic Jihad, the Democratic Front for the Liberation of Palestine or the Popular Front for the Liberation of Palestine).

 Arab Bank’s History of Antipathy To the State of Israel and Jews